wangziqi2013/wangziqi2013.github.io/_posts/2018-07-03-A-Comprehensive-Strategy-for-Contention-Management-In-STM.markdown

 a begin timestamp equals (bt + 3), they should still observe exactly the same value.
 In the extensible timestamp design, the transactin will then promote its begin timestamp to (bt + 3).
 If validation fails, then the transaction aborts, because the snapshot is no longer valid at time (bt + 3).

+The last problem is unnecessary aborts due to locked items.
+Recall that the original TL2 aborts on a locked data item during the read phase, and also when acquiring the write set during the validation phase.
+Aborting the transaction on a locked data item during read is reasonable if extensible timestamp is not implemented, because a locked item indicates that the wt of the item can be higher than current bt after the commit completes.
+With extensible timestamp, however, since the transaction is able to adjust its bt to a higher value upon reading an item committed after it starts, it can be beneficial to